Helping Working Families

 In this economic climate, no one should have to worry about losing his or her job due to family obligations or medical necessity.
 The Family and Medical Leave Act of 1993 was passed to allow employees to take 12 weeks of unpaid, job-protected leave in a 12-month period to care for a family member, newborn, newly-adopted child, or newly-placed foster child.
 While this landmark legislation made great strides to help families during difficult and joyous times, we still have a long way to go to improve protected leave.

 That is why I am a cosponsor the Family and Medical Insurance Leave (FAMILY) Act, a bill that extends the legacy of the FMLA through 12 weeks of paid leave.
 I am also a cosponsor of the Healthy Families Act, which permits employees to earn at least one hour of paid sick time for every 30 hours worked.
 Hardworking Americans should not have to choose between their health or the health of a family member and their paycheck.

 Women make up nearly half of the American workforce, yet their job security is often threatened when they become pregnant.
 As a husband and father, I am proud to cosponsor the Pregnant Workers Fairness Act, a bill making it unlawful to force pregnant women out of the workplace or deny them reasonable accommodations that would enable them to continue providing for their families.

 More on Helping Working Families

-Washington, D.C. – Congressman Tim Ryan released the following statement today in response to the release of President Obama’s budget proposal for fiscal year 2014:
+Washington, D.C. – Congressman Tim Ryan released the following statement today in recognition of the 50th anniversary of National Small Business Week: